,

 Mid Blume

-Midblume is a collection of colourful clay goods and art created by visual artist and designer Chinda Le.
+Midblume is a collection of clay goods and art created by visual artist and designer Chinda Le.
 Working out of her home studio in Toronto, Le is inspired by organic shapes and textures, vintage ware, nature and the world around her.
 Products include stickers, jewelry, ceramics, totes and more, all handcrafted in small batches or made-to-order to reduce waste.

 Ruru Baked